 Birth is both an art and a science.
-I have studied and examined much research exploring the psychological influences on childbirth physiology.
+I have studied and examined a lot of research exploring the psychological influences on childbirth physiology.
 The psychological is very much interwoven into the physiological and are both in play throughout labour and birth.
-Knowing and trusting your midwife from the start, having the freedom and flexibility to discuss and ask questions whenever you need to , knowing how to prepare for the birth and afterwards and be given the time you need to do this are all proven essentials necessary in order to achieve the best outcome for you and your baby.
-Having a trusted professional friend expert in her field to provide this level of continuity of care in its the truest form is simply not affordable within our current NHS system.
+Knowing and trusting your midwife from the start, having the freedom and flexibility to discuss and ask questions whenever you need to , knowing how to prepare for the birth and afterwards and be given the time you need to do this are all proven essentials necessary to achieve the best outcome for you and your baby.
+Having a trusted professional friend, expert in her field providing this level of continuity throughout pregnancy, birth and afterwards is simply not affordable within our current NHS system.

 As an Independent Midwife I can support you outside the system at the same time help you access it swiftly and efficiently, should you need to.